YMC-22/smart-filter/README.md

 YMCTools({ target: '.data-target-ymcFilterID-LayoutID' }).apiMultiplePosts( option, cpt = '', tax = '', terms = '' );
 ```
 - `option - (bool) true / false - parameter allows to control sending of request.
 Default is true`
-- `cpt - name post type (String).
-Can set several post types separated by commas, for example: "post,books"`
+- `cpt - name of post types (String).
+Can set several post types separated by commas, for example: "blogs,books"`
-- `tax - name taxonomies (String).
+- `tax - name of taxonomies (String).
 Can set several taxonomies separated by commas, for example: "people,science"`
-- `terms - ID term (String).
-Create a list of all terms related to all specified taxonomies, separated by commas, for example: “11,35,47,55,77”.`
+- `terms - ID terms (String).
+Create a list of all terms related to all specified taxonomies, separated by commas, for example: “11,35,47,55,77,95”.`
 - `IMPORTANT!
 Define the relationship between different taxonomies in a query.
 The default is "AND".
    Set the option to "OR" to display all posts in the grid.
 This can be configured in the admin panel Filter -> General Tab -> Taxonomy. `